eluv-io/elv-client-js/docs/abr/index.md

 ## Creating a Mezzanine object

-A **Mezzanine** object contains transcoded media optimized for adjustable bitrate (ABR) streaming.
+A **Mezzanine** object contains transcoded media optimized for adaptive bitrate (ABR) streaming.
 Depending on the ABR profile you choose, it is playable via HLS and/or DASH with DRM (you also have the option to offer playout in the clear).

 To create a Mezzanine, you will need the following: